lsst-dm/dmtn-116/index.rst

 For securing a web application or an API, it's important to first know the capabilities you want to require.

-In the LSP, capabilities are used to gate access to services, and are typically based on the data or resources a service makes available.
+In the LSP, capabilities are used to gate access to services and are typically based on the data or resources a service makes available.